 How are such apparent counterexamples to be explained?
-Should we abstract away from them and focus on idealised or canonical cases only?
+Should we abstract away from them and focus on idealized or canonical cases only?
 Can we find precise ways to articulate cross-linguistic differences?
-Can we benefit from proposals like Dwyer and Moshi's (2003) distinction between pure and grammaticalized ideophones, or are there other ways to conceptualise the variation?
-I address these questions using a combination of primary data and descriptive and typological resources from a range of language.
+Can we benefit from proposals like Dwyer and Moshi's (2003) distinction between pure and grammaticalized ideophones, or are there other ways to conceptualize the variation?
+I address these questions using a combination of primary data and typological evidence from a range of language.

 The primary data come from a video corpus of maximally informal social interaction in Siwu, a Ghana-Togo Mountain (Kwa) language spoken in eastern Ghana.
-The corpus for this study consists of several hours of naturally occurring conversations among friends and relatives - the kind of informal social interaction that is typical of everyday language use around the world (Dingemanse and Floyd 2014).
-The corpus reveals a landscape of variation and change that is almost as diversified as the cross-linguistic picture, and therefore sheds light on the morphosyntactic typology of ideophones within and across languages.
+The corpus consists of several hours of naturally occurring conversations among friends and relatives - the kind of informal social interaction that is typical of everyday language use around the world (Dingemanse and Floyd 2014).
+It reveals a landscape of variation and change that is almost as diversified as the cross-linguistic picture, and therefore sheds light on the morphosyntactic typology of ideophones within and across languages.